nayibedya/shortener-ms/README.md

 - If the response is "UP" then application is started.
 - To change the port number go to application.yml

-###Using Docker
-- docker-compose up -> to start the application
-- docker-compose down -> to stop the application

 ##API Lists